boomnak/fse/events_readme.txt

 battle(enemies) -- Starts a battle against 'enemies'. enemies should be a table
     of strings containing the names of enemies to battle, i.e. battle({ 'slug' })

+getMapDimensions() -- Returns the width and height of the current map.